You are viewing a story from harrypotterfanfiction.com

 I took in a deep breath, unable to quite believe the words that I was about to say.

 ‘Look Ron, people say stupid things in arguments all the time.
 I’m sure you said things that you regret now and I’m sure that she regrets saying the things that she said too.
+She’s had a tough time to remember,’ I said, referencing the werewolf bite that she had received during the battle at Hogwarts.
+Luckily she had been treated in time and although she would always have the scar and perhaps an increased liking for rarer meat, she would be able to live a perfectly normal life, much like Bill.
+‘She’s probably finding it hard to be back here too and will need her friends around her.
 If you really care about her and want to be with her…’

 ‘I do.
 I really do,’ Ron interrupted.
 Yep that definitely stung- like being punched in the gut.

-‘Well then what does a stupid argument matter?
+‘Well then what does a stupid argument matter about Quidditch matter after everything else we’ve been through?
 Just go back in and find her.’

 ‘Thanks Hermione.
 How come you always know what to say?’
 Ron said leaning over to give me a hug.